CuriosityNestHomeEd/home_education/resources.md

 Resources for Information

 This is not an extensive list of resources for more information on homeschooling or homeschooling curricula.
-Over time, these are not in a particular order due to resource overlap.
+Added over time, these are not in a particular order due to resource overlap.
 Many of these will be noted on particular subject pages in this Git.